Switch Booting Commands

 show reload

-The show reload command displays the time and reason of any pending reload operation.
+The show reload command displays the time and reason for any pending reload operation.
 The reload (scheduled) command schedules a reload operation and can be used to cancel a pending reload.

 Command Mode